 Some argue that State-owned enterprises or domestically registered companies could escape liability if the scope of the LBI remains as established in Resolution 26/9.
-Nevertheless, in case a State-owned enterprise has transnational activities, or if a SME is part of the supply chain of a given TNC, they will naturally fall under the scope of the Resolution and thus of the LBI.
+Nevertheless, in case a State-owned enterprise has transnational activities, or if a SME is part of the supply chain of a given TNC, they will naturally fall under the scope of the Resolution.

 Moreover, in accordance with the mandate established in Resolution 26/9, it is not the competence of this OEIGWG to deal with State-owned or domestically registered companies that do not have any transnational character.
 Of course, these companies have obligations in relation to human rights and should be regulated nationally, but the gaps the LBI should focus on and for what it was advocated for from its inception are the ones TNCs benefit from.
-As already said, if those companies are integrated in a TNC supply chain - therefore having a transnational character - they will and have to be covered by the scope in Resolution 26/9.
+If those companies are integrated in a TNC supply chain - therefore having a transnational character - they will and have to be covered by the scope in Resolution 26/9.

-In order to ensure this, it is imperative to establish clear and effective provisions that define economic groups, and recognise the joint and several liability of TNCs with all the entities along their global value and production chains - including private and public investors, international economic and financial institutions, domestically registered companies with cross-border activities and with transnational character, and banks and financiers participating through investments in the production processes, for all of their activities.
+In order to ensure this, it is imperative to establish clear and effective provisions that define economic groups, and recognise the joint and several liability of TNCs with all the entities along their supply and production chains - including private and public investors, international economic and financial institutions, domestically registered companies with cross-border activities, and banks and financiers participating through investments in the production processes, for all of their activities.